packytagliaferro/worpress-sass-gulp-bower-bourbon-neat/readme.md

 * [BrowserSync](http://www.browsersync.io/) setup: assuming you have a local development environment setup all you should need to do is enter the URL into the `proxy` setting in `gulpconfig.js`.
 (Why use BrowserSync?
 It's fast, awesome, and allows for simultaneous responsive development across multiple devices.)
 * [LiveReload](http://livereload.com/) setup: install a browser extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or Firefox.
 (Why use LiveReload?
 It does the job without complications.)
 * Run `gulp` and start hacking!

-## VOIDX: A MINIMUM VIABLE THEME

-Previously this project shipped without a working theme included.
-I figured that with all the great starter themes out there (for instance, [_s](https://github.com/Automattic/_s), [Roots](https://github.com/roots/roots), and [Bones](https://github.com/eddiemachado/bones)) it wouldn't be hard to drop one in and start theming.
-I don't personally use any of these so I was a little surprised to discover how tricky this can be.
-Starter themes, despite their "bare bones" reputation, are often bulky and opinionated.
-Some even ship with their own build processes already in place!

-It seems there is a need for what I'd call a *minimum viable theme*: a truly bare bones WordPress starter theme featuring only the essentials to get up and running, something that you can assess at a glance.
-For the purposes of this project I have created such a theme, tentatively named `voidx`.
-It isn't pretty but it works well enough to show off some of the possibilities inherent in working with Gulp, Bower, and Sass.
-Feel free to play with it or clear it out from this repo as you wish.
-All files under `src` can be replaced by your own files.

-There are two components worth a closer look, however:

-* The script variable and enqueuing functions in `src/inc/assets.php`; these are tightly coupled with the output of the build process.
-* The theme configuration pattern described in `functions.php` and `functions-config-defaults.php`.